ietf-wg-cellar/matroska-specification/notes.md

 ## Original Flag

-The Original flag tells the `Matroska Player` that this track is in the original language and that it **SHOULD** prefer it if configured to prefer original-language tracks of this track's type.
+The Original flag tells the `Matroska Player` that this track is in the original language and that it **SHOULD** prefer this track if configured to prefer original-language tracks of this track's type.

 ## Commentary Flag